dagraham/nts-dgraham/README.md

 - r: reload data from the files in the data directory to incorporate external changes.

-- y: open cfg.yaml in the external editor and then incorporate any modifications into the active session.
+- y: open cfg.yaml in the external editor and, when the editor is closed,  incorporate any modifications into the active session.

 - v: Compare the installed version of nts with the latest version on GitHub (requires internet connection) and report the result.